 Time spent with both parents is a child’s right following a divorce.
 Ideally, parents should put their own issues aside and put the child’s interests first.
 However, parents do not always adhere to the visitation schedule as ordered by the court.
 Sometimes this is an unintentional lapse, while other times it is done purposely out of spite.
 In either case, there can be consequences for violating a court order, especially if it goes against the child’s interests.

 There are several ways that your ex-spouse can interfere with your visitation schedule.
 If your spouse is the custodial parent, he or she may deny visitation.
 If your spouse is the noncustodial parent, he or she may not pick up or drop off the child at the correct time or location.
-In either case, there are things that you can do to address the issue, as divorce lawyers in Collin County, TX, like from Scroggins Law Group, can explain.
+In either case, there are things that you can do to address the issue, as divorce lawyers can explain.

 1. Familiarize Yourself With the Terms of the Visitation Order